Frank Borzage | Biography

 wife has married two men, not one.
 She seems to be a shared wife, between her legal husband and Tracy.

-This will echo other Borzage films, where a wife seems to be a First Lady or shared wife of a whole group of men.
+This will echo other Frank Borzage films, where a wife seems to be a First Lady or shared wife of a whole group of men.

 One thinks of the wife leading the Three Comrades, the heroine and all the taxi cab drivers in